 Being mindful makes it easier to savor the pleasures in life as they occur and creates a greater capacity to deal with adverse events.
-There are some mindfulness activities that help improve not only your mental health but also your physical health in a number of ways such as relieving stress, treating heart disease and high blood pressure, improving sleep, etc.
+There are some mindful activities that help improve not only your mental health but also your physical health in a number of ways such as relieving stress, treating heart disease and high blood pressure, improving sleep, etc.

 Mindfulness means paying full attention to something.
 This is a wonderful way for our children to slow down and focus on something and get some rejuvenation.

-Benefits of Mindfulness Exercises For Kids
+Benefits Of Mindfulness Exercises For Kids

 There are several benefits of teaching your child mindfulness or engaging them in mindfulness exercises, such as-